 2. Mark the headboard's center, drawing a vertical line to divide the paper in half.
-Draw the desired profile on one side of the center line.
+Draw the desired profile on one side of the center line (this is where you can get creative—design a unique headboard in whatever style you like).
 Fold the paper in half vertically at the center mark, and cut along the design's edge.

 3. Tape the pattern on top of one piece of medium-density fiberboard (MDF) or plywood, aligning one side edge of the pattern with the MDF's side edge; trace the pattern.

-5. To create the extended height of your headboard, mark and cut out of the second sheet of MDF a rectangular piece the same length as the top portion and tall enough to create your desired finished height.
+5. To create the extended height for custom headboards, mark and cut out a rectangular piece the same length as the top portion and tall enough to create your desired finished height from the second sheet of MDF.
 (Our board was 16 inches tall by 63 inches long.)
-From insulating foam board, repeat steps 4 and 5.
+From insulating foam board, repeat Steps 4 and 5.

 6. Align the top MDF panel with the long bottom board.
 Apply four mending braces to span the seam where the two boards meet.
 Turn the headboard over and install the remaining braces on the opposite side.